sivakamit/sivakamit/README.md

 ### Hi there 👋

 I am Sivakami, an Engineer skilled in Software Development.
-Pursuing Master of Science in Computer Science from Purdue University.
-I have experience working as a Software Development Engineer Intern at Lookout Inc. Profecient in Python, JavaScript, HTML, CSS, C and Java programming languages.
-I'm passionate about Machine Learning and Web development.
+I graduated from Purdue university with a Master's degree in Computer Science.
+I have experience working as a Software Development Engineer Intern at Lookout Inc. Profecient in Python, Java, JavaScript, HTML, CSS, and C programming languages.
+I'm passionate about Web development and Machine Learning.

 Email - sivakamit26@gmail.com